U.S. House impeachment probe on Trump hears from ex-aide to secretary of state

 Gordon Sondland, a Trump political donor and a key actor in the unfolding political drama as U.S. ambassador to the European Union, is expected to appear this week in response to a subpoena after he initially declined to testify.

-Kurt Volker, who served as Trump’s special envoy to Ukraine, made a surprise appearance on Wednesday.
-Volker, who testified on Oct.
-3, was on Capitol Hill to review a transcript of his testimony, according to a source familiar with the matter.
+Text messages from Taylor to Sondland appear to support a link between aid and pressure on Ukraine.
+Taylor complained in one message that the aid delay had shaken Ukraine’s faith in Washington.
+In another, he said: “I think it’s crazy to withhold security assistance for help with a political campaign.”

 Other Trump administration officials have remained defiant, as has Giuliani.
-Vice President Mike Pence have refused to comply with a request for documents related to efforts to pressure Ukraine.
-The Pentagon also said it could not to share documents with lawmakers, citing “legal and practical concerns.”
+Vice President Mike Pence has refused to comply with a request for documents.
+The Pentagon also said it could not to share documents with lawmakers.
 The White House budget office also faced a Tuesday deadline to respond.

 Energy Secretary Rick Perry declined to tell an interviewer whether he would comply with a subpoena for documents.

-Reporting by Richard Cowan, Patricia Zengerle and Andy Sullivan; additional reporting by Steve Holland, Makini Brice, Susan Heavey, David Brunnstrom, Arshad Mohammed and Lisa Lambert; Writing by David Morgan; Editing by Scott Malone and Alistair Bell
+Reporting by Richard Cowan, Patricia Zengerle and Andy Sullivan; additional reporting by Steve Holland, Makini Brice, Susan Heavey, David Brunnstrom, Arshad Mohammed and Lisa Lambert; Writing by David Morgan; Editing by Scott Malone, Alistair Bell and Cynthia Osterman